rA9k/Youtube-Mega-Backup/README.md

 ![image](https://user-images.githubusercontent.com/59440780/213869798-67a623ec-484f-4e70-aaca-ad7fded951b3.png)

-\nAdd your info as commented in the code.
+Add your info as commented in the code.

 The program might throw an error sometimes if there are privated videos, you can unlist them till the program is running.